-The architectural shingle is also the most common of the asphalt shingles used here in the United States.
-This shingle provides a greater wind warranty and depending on weather conditions it lasts 7-10 years longer than the 3-tab shingles.
+The architectural shingle is also the most popular of the asphalt shingles used here in the United States.
+It'll provide a higher wind warranty and depending on weather conditions it lasts 7-10 years longer than the 3-tab shingles.

-Aesthetics: These shingles provide a dimension that will provide more curb appeal
+Aesthetics: These shingles provide dimension that will give your house more curb appeal.
+Wood shake shingle look.

-Upgraded ArchitectureShingle put side by side with the “regular” architectural shingle roof, there is no comparison, this asphalt shingle is much heavier in weight.
-This extra weight makes it a thicker shingle creating more definition on the roof, and giving your roof more depth and pop.
-Which helps create a greater curb appeal.
+There's no comparison an upgraded architecture shingle put side by side with the “regular” architectural shingle.
+This shingle is much heavier in weight.
+The extra weight makes it thicker.
+Which adds more definition on the roof.
+It'll give your roof more depth and pop.
+This helps add more character and provides greater curb appeal.

 And It’s common sense…